 The oil filter works to remove contaminants from engine oil, extending the life of the engine and maintaining high oil quality, which naturally degrades over time.
 The oil pump sends used oil through a filter element, removing the particles and allowing the oil to pass through.
 The freshly strained oil is then taken back up to the engine for lubrication.
 There are different makes and sizes of oil filters, and it’s important to consult your owner’s manual and verify that the replacement will fit.
 An ill-fitting filter can cause leaks and damage the threads on the engine, which require more intensive repairs.
 If the oil filter is too big or too loose, it can come off entirely, making a big mess and bigger internal problems.

 Spin-on oil filters are pretty straightforward, but not all are created equal.
 They consist of a metal housing, a base plate that matches up to the engine, a sealing gasket to help insure fit and guard against leaks and a filter element.
 Most oil filters today also come with a bypass valve as a backup in case of a clog.
 The base plate has one large hole in the middle and several smaller ones surrounding it.
 The filter element runs lengthwise in a circle, between the big and smaller holes.
 Oil is forced through the outside holes through the filter, and the engine picks it back up through the main chamber.
 The bypass valve exists on the boundary between used and filtered oil and opens when the pressure rises enough to indicate a problem with flow.
 These are the main components, but manufacturers deploy them differently to be more effective or sometimes to cut costs.
 A lot rides on the materials and internal design; generally, you get what you pay for.

 Hopefully, this knowledge inspires you to change that oil filter as recommended.
-Just remember, it’s a big job for an unassuming object, so don’t skimp on quality.

 Photo courtesy of Flickr.